Gaochenyin/FLAG/TCPL/Chapter1/README.md

-ex1.
+- *ex1*.
 Run the "hello, world" program on your system.
-Experiment with leaving out parts of the program, to see what error messages you get. ex2.
+Experiment with leaving out parts of the program, to see what error messages you get.
+- *ex2*.
 Experiment to find out what happens when printf's argument string contains \c, where c is some character not listed above.
+- *ex3*.
+Modify the temperature conversion program to print a heading above the table.
+- *ex4*.
+Write a program to print the corresponding Celsius to Fahrenheit table.
+- *ex5*.
+Modify the temperature conversion program to print the table in reverse order, that is, from 300 degrees to 0.
+- *ex6*.
+Verify that the expression getchar()!=EOF is 0 or 1.
+- *ex7*.
+Write a program to print the value of EOF.
+- *ex8*.
+Write a program to count blanks, tabs, and newlines.